RutunjayRao/DocumentGPT/README.md

 # Document-Chatbot

-Using LangChain and ChatGPT a Multi-Document Reader and Chatbot is made.
+Using LangChain and ChatGPT a multi-document reader and Chatbot is made.
 It can read documents in any form (pdf, text, csv) and remember previous conversations.

 We can see a few prompts and the chatbot's replies below: